One of the most common emotions after discovering an affair is betrayed spouse anger.

 What is my anger telling me needs to change?

 Perhaps you eventually need a divorce.
+And perhaps you don’t, even if it feels like it right now.

 And realizing you have options is empowering.